feedhenry/fh-connector-google-cloud/README.md

 ## Tests

 All the tests are in the "test/" directory.
-The cloud app is using mock as the test runner.
+The cloud app is using mocha as the test runner.

 ### Unit tests